s2aluru/DSProjects/README.md

 <table>
 	<tr><td><a href="https://s2aluru.github.io/DSProjects/Html/Predicting Customer Churn.html">Predicting Customer Churn for a bank</a> <br/>
-  <li> This classification analysis involves exploratory data analysis, feature engineering, prediction using ensemble techniques, error analysis and model interpretation with sklearn packages in Python.
+  <li> This classification analysis involves exploratory data analysis, feature engineering, prediction using ensemble techniques, error analysis and model interpretation.
+It is a Jupyter notebook with packages such as numpy, pandas, seaborn, sklearn, shap, joblib  with sklearn packages.
  </li>
    </td></tr>

 <tr><td><a href="https://s2aluru.github.io/DSProjects/Html/IMDB%20Movie%20review%20analysis%20using%20deep%20learning%20(RNN%2C%20LSTM%2C%20CNN).html">IMDB Movie review analysis</a>
 	 <br/>
 	 <li> This project is to classify IMDB movie reviews as positive or negative using deep learning techniques such as LSTM and CNN.
+I built multiple models using basic LSTM, LSTM with dropout, LSTM with dropout on LSTM layer and recurrent input layer, CNN, CNN with Flatten and Fully Connected Network.
+The training times were 18, 15, 25, 6, 1 minutes respectively.
+It was interesting to find that LSTM with Flatten and FCN took least amount of time with comparable accuracy of 88%.
  </li>
 	</td></tr>
 <tr><td><a href="https://s2aluru.github.io/DSProjects/Html/Student Performance Prediction.html">Student Performance Prediction</a>